marushkevych/grunt-cmiscopy/README.md

 # grunt-cmiscopy

-> copy files and folders to and from CMS
+> Copy files and folders to and from CMS.
-This plugin wraps CmisJS library to provide easy way to access content in Content Management Systems like Alfresco.
+This plugin wraps CmisJS library to provide an easy way to access content in Content Management Systems like Alfresco.
 It can be used to author content (download - edit - upload), or to use in automated tests to dynamically download content.

 ## Getting Started